HaruAtari/programming-practice-for-beginners/src/com/haruatari/task29/README.md

+# Summarizing of all integers inputted to the object

 You have the `Counter` class which has four methods: `void add(int x)`, `void subtract(int x)`,`int getValue()` and `void reset()`.
 An instance of this class would store the value (init value is `0`).
 This value can be increased by calling the `add()` method and decreased by calling the `subtract()` method.
 The `getValue()` method returns the current